Updated: May 23

 When everything in the image is in one style, it pleases the eye and creates an impression of wholeness.
 So, not a single interior detail should look extraneous in relation to other elements.
 For instance, a room in the Industrial style cannot include classic artwork or a crystal chandelier — it will look weird.
 So it’s wise to check that all details in the 3D interior visualization belong to the same style.

 For all surfaces to look real, interior 3D rendering should contain only highly detailed textures, with realistic colors and material patterns scaling.
 This way, a viewer will practically feel how fluffy the wool rug is, and how soft to touch the furnishing textiles are.

 The low-quality, flat textures with incorrect scaling, unnatural colors, or visible seams look fake.
 That’s why they are unable to evoke any pleasant associations.
-So if the Designer finds such an error in 3D render, he’d better send it back for corrections.
+So if the Designer finds such an error in the 3D render, he’d better send it back for corrections.

-If the Designer knows the key elements of 3D interior visualization scene, he can easily prepare a detailed brief for work with a CGI studio.
+If the Designer knows the key elements of the 3D interior visualization scene, he can easily prepare a detailed brief for work with a CGI studio.
 Such a brief will help the firm’s 3D Artists to quickly make stylish 3D renders with realistic light, high-quality textures, perfect composition, and details that bring positive emotions.
-In such a way, the Designer gets the best renders in the short terms and for a reasonable cost.
+In such a way, the Designer gets the best renders in the short term and for a reasonable cost.